-This page includes information about the different concertina systems, English, Anglo and Duet and guidance about their care.
+The following pages include information about the different concertina systems, English, Anglo and Duet, and guidance about their care.

 The article was written by Dave Elliott, author of the Concertina Repair Manual.
 Many thanks to Dave for his time and trouble.
 If you have further questions visit his website www.concertina-repair.org.uk.